blairhudson/fastapi-agents/README.md

 uv add fastapi-agents --extra pydantic-ai
 ```

-For available extras, replace `pydantic_ai` with the desired agent framework.
+For available extras, replace `pydantic-ai` with the desired agent framework (e.g. `smolagents` or `llama-index`).
 See [pyproject.toml](https://github.com/blairhudson/fastapi-agents/blob/main/pyproject.toml) for the full list of extras.

 That's it!
 You're all set to start integrating AI agents into your FastAPI applications. 🎉